-After providing all details in the manak online application form and pay the applicable fees.
+After providing all details in the online application form and paying the applicable fees.

-In case option 2 has been selected, also upload conforming test report(s) issued by a BIS Recognized Laboratory.
+In case option two has been selected, upload conforming test report(s) issued by a BIS Recognized Laboratory.

 While providing details of test equipment, please ensure that the test facilities for which subcontracting has not been permitted in the Scheme of Inspection and Testing are available in the unit and reflected in the list being uploaded.

-In case the Product Manual/Scheme of Inspection and Testing are unavailable for the product, please inform the concerned Branch Office and submit the proposal for permitting subcontracting with due justification, to them.
+In case the Product Manual/Scheme of Inspection and Testing is unavailable for the product, please inform the concerned Branch Office and submit the proposal for permitting subcontracting with due justification to them.

 Address any queries raised by BIS

-If BIS has raised any queries, respond to the same immediately and address all queries.
+If BIS has raised any queries, respond to the same immediately and address all questions.

-- Once BIS has proposed a date for factory inspection, confirm the date of inspection at the earliest (within 10 days of submission of application) failing which the application may be processed for rejection/closure.
+- Once BIS has proposed a factory inspection date, confirm the inspection date at the earliest (within ten days of application submission), failing which the application may be processed for rejection/closure.

 Refer to the following documents for getting details of Factory Inspectionfootwear-circular-modified-1-5-6